Teleshuttle Corporation Developing New Media Technologies

 Specialized monetization service providers (TrialPay, JulySystems)

-Customer Relationship Management (CRM) and Enterprise Resource Planning (ERP) Software/infrastructure providers (IBM, SAP, Oracle, ...)
+Customer Relationship Management (CRM) and Enterprise Resource Planning (ERP) Software/infrastructure providers (Zuora, IBM, SAP, Oracle, ...)

 Physical products

-While the near-zero marginal cost of digital products and services is especially suited to FairPay models, physical products with low marginal cost might also benefit.
+While the near-zero marginal cost of digital products and services is especially suited to FairPay models, physical products might also benefit.
+Taht could apply to products with low marginal cost, or minimum prices could be set to enable use of FairPay for more costly items.
 This might also include products and services that are adjuncts to higher cost products/services, such as warranty service.

 Examples: